Sidooh: Reception

 In November 2012, Sidooh manga ranked forty-six on AnimeClicks website's poll of top 70 "The best 2000s seinen" with 8,100 votes.
-Sidooh has been widely acclaimed by critics.
-Reviewing the first volume, Manga Sanctuary, praised the story and drawings, call the story a classic but powerful tale of samurai in decline, dark, dramatic and incredibly well done considered drawings excellent, black, very sketchy, deep and described realism and the main characters as one of the strengths of the manga, they stated "Sidhooh is not conventional either in terms of design or scenario.
+Reviewing the first volume, Manga Sanctuary praised the story and art, and described realism and the main characters as one of the strengths of the manga, stating "Sidooh is not conventional either in terms of design or scenario.
 It's dark, mysterious, disturbing and sometimes unhealthy."
-Writing for IGN France, Damien Hilaire described Takahashi's Sidooh as a sticky and suffocating title that spares nothing from its protagonists and likened the manga to Blade of the Immortal, adding: "The layout is sublime, the emotion is transmitted without dialogue, a play of looks...
+Writing for IGN France, Damien Hilaire likened Sidooh to Blade of the Immortal with its violent content, adding: "The layout is sublime, the emotion is transmitted without dialogue, a play of looks...
 This economy of words is reminiscent of the cinema from which Takahashi's cutting is greatly inspired."

 Manga News wrote: "The first volume of Sidooh is a slap in the face, in that Takahashi perfectly establishes, from the outset, a particularly dark and uncompromising atmosphere, which he then refines throughout the pages."
-Nicolas Demay of Planete BD described Sidooh as an uncompromising manga, considers manga similar to the works of Vagabond, Blade of the Immortal and Berserk, stating "The series is served by a very inky, black drawing, sticking very well to the atmosphere that emerges from the reading, where everything is shown without artifice, further accentuating the violent side of the action scenes.
+Nicolas Demay of Planete BD described Sidooh as an uncompromising manga, considering it similar to the works of Vagabond, Blade of the Immortal and Berserk, stating "The series is served by a very inky, black drawing, sticking very well to the atmosphere that emerges from the reading, where everything is shown without artifice, further accentuating the violent side of the action scenes.
 All this makes Sidooh a real visual slap in the face."
 Takahashi's artwork has been particularly praised by critics.
 In the review of the first and twenty-fifth volumes, fellow Planete BD reviewer Faustine Lillaz gave a "very good" grade to the drawings, and she calls the story of the first volume a good foundation for the sequel and describes the final volume as a well-managed finale. hk01-com said that the manga has a unique style of drawing and is a classic samurai realistic comic, adding: "the painting style of Sidooh vaguely feels a bit like Vagabond, but it is a little different."